David Mitchell (comedian): Early work and Peep Show

 Mitchell and Webb's next project came in 2003, with starring roles in the Channel 4 sitcom Peep Show, as flatmates Mark Corrigan and Jeremy Usbourne respectively.
 The show originated from writers Jesse Armstrong and Sam Bain's failed attempt to complete a team-written sitcom for the BBC; they had an old script that they wanted to revive and Mitchell and Webb helped out, with it eventually evolving into Peep Show.
 Despite low viewing figures (which almost got the show cancelled after series three) the show was received to wide critical acclaim.
-The British Sitcom Guide called it "without a doubt one of the best sitcoms of the decade."
-Ricky Gervais has been cited as saying "the last thing I got genuinely excited about on British TV was Peep Show, which I thought was the best sitcom since Father Ted".
-The BBC hailed Mitchell's performance in the series, citing that "As Mark Corrigan, David reached out to all those middle-aged men in a twentysomething's body, who believe drugs are boring and systems are necessary if society is to function at all."
-Mitchell has stated that he empathises with Mark and enjoys playing him and that he "agrees with many of [Mark's] opinions."
+The British Sitcom Guide called it "without a doubt one of the best sitcoms of the decade".
+Ricky Gervais has been cited as saying: "The last thing I got genuinely excited about on British TV was Peep Show, which I thought was the best sitcom since Father Ted."
+The BBC hailed Mitchell's performance in the series, stating that: "As Mark Corrigan, David reached out to all those middle-aged men in a twentysomething's body, who believe drugs are boring and systems are necessary if society is to function at all."
+Mitchell has stated that he empathises with Mark and enjoys playing him and that he "agrees with many of [Mark's] opinions".
 Peep Show aired for nine series, which makes it the longest-running sitcom in Channel 4 history.

 In 2009, Mitchell won the British Academy Television Award for Best Comedy Performance for his work on Peep Show, after having lost in the same category the year before.
 He was nominated again in 2010.
 He won the award "Best Television Comedy Actor" at the 2007 British Comedy Awards, and the pair shared the 2007 Royal Television Society Award for "Comedy Performance".
 They were also jointly nominated for "Best Television Comedy Actor" at the 2006 British Comedy Awards.
 Peep Show itself has also won the BAFTA for "Best situation comedy" in 2008, and the British Comedy Award for "Best TV comedy" in 2006, and retained it the following year.
 It also won "Best TV Comedy" at the South Bank Show Awards, and claimed a Golden Rose in 2004.